syntasso/helm-charts/README.md

 for a quick start, you can install and configure a local MinIO or other cluster storage.

-### `kratix-destination`

-Kratix maintains a decoupled architecture which means that it does not ever communicate with destination infrastructure directly.
-It is up to the platform team to decide how to apply the Kratix documents once scheduled to the correct state store.

-In other words, Kratix does not take an opinion on how your platform reconciles work to additional infrastructure.
-However, we do provide this chart as a way to quickly install the CNCF GitOps project [Flux](https://fluxcd.io/) and use the same state store configuration options as used in the `kratix` chart.

-For configuration options, see the [chart README](./kratix-destination/README.md).

 ## SKE Operator

 The SKE Operator chart deploys the Syntasso Kratix Enterprise Operator.
 This operator